Inferring the Morphology of Stellar Distribution in TNG50: Twisted and Twisted-Stretched shapes: Sample of MW like galaxies in TNG simulation

 where $j_c(E_i)$ describes the specific angular momentum of the $i$-th stellar particle rotating in a circular orbit, which is specified with the radius $r_c$ and energy $E_i$ (see \cite{2020arXiv200909220E} for more details).

-Disk stars are determined as those with $\varepsilon_i \geq 0.7$.
+Based on our theoretical identification, disk stars are determined as those with $\varepsilon_i \geq 0.7$.
 Furthermore, we limit our sample to cases where more than 40\% of the stars that are in a radial distance less than 10 \rm{kpc} from the center are disky.
 This criterion brings us down to a sample of 25 MW like galaxies.